Princeton-LSI-ResearchComputing/tracebase/INSTALL.md

 each TraceBase page.
 This is a limited interface that is yet to be fully featured and contains currently, only the ability to edit Compound records.

-You can create multiple admin users, each with this command, which will prompt for a username, email, and password:
+It is possible to create multiple admin users, each with this command, which will prompt for a username, email, and
+password:

     python manage.py createsuperuser